 Without the lake, efforts to increase revenue included highlighting Hollywood history at the site.
 Mountain Lake and the old stone hotel were featured (especially in the first 15 minutes) of the 1987 movie "Dirty Dancing."
 The movie described events at the fictional Kellerman's Resort in the Catskills, but the producers needed outdoor shots set in late summer.
 The cast and crew went south to a forested setting where the leaves were not turning colors in September, 1986.
 Mountain Lake - and Lake Lure in North Carolina - got 15 minutes of fame imitating a New York resort, providing a excuse for "Dirty Dancing"-themed events at both locations.18

-After the Mountain Lake Hotel closed for the season in November 2012, the owners of the resort initiated a multi-million dollar makeover to restore its allure as a vacation destination.
+After the Mountain Lake Hotel closed for the season in November 2012, the owners of the resort initiated a $2.5 million dollar makeover to restore its allure as a vacation destination.
 The Mary Moody Northen Endowment upgraded the rooms, revised restaurants, expanded outdoor recreation facilities such as zip lines, and tore down structures that no longer met the building code.
 To highlight the changes, the resort was retitled Mountain Lake Lodge (vs. "hotel").19

 In addition to the cosmetic makeover and facility upgrades, the four piping holes in the bottom of the lake were plugged in 2013.